How to Read Photos Using IronOCR

 Different scenarios

-Developers will have to consider each use case on the production to further optimize and allow their applications to run effictively.
-Although readPhoto
+Developers will have to consider each use case in production to further optimize and allow their applications to run effectively.
+Although ReadPhoto

 like above, the result would be processed slowly.
-On the other hand, jpg
+On the other hand, JPEG

 may be lower in quality but the operation would generally be faster.
-However the image quality such as having noise would result in a low confidence rate with the OCR.
+However, image quality such as having noise would result in a low confidence rate with the OCR.

 Using the confidence